nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # data_coNdUctorS User Guide

-data_coNdUctorS is a **desktop app for managing contacts of NUS CCA members.
-It is optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+data_coNdUctorS is a **desktop address book application (app) for managing contacts of NUS CCA members**.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, data_coNdUctorS can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print/>